Thiencau20/Google-Drive-Youtube-Subscription-Auto-Adder/README.md

 # Description
-Simple Google App Script which adds the youtube video to the playlist by communicating google spreadhsheet(SpreadsheetApp API) and Youtube inter-API.
+Simple Google App Script which adds the youtube video to the playlist by communicating google spreadhsheet(SpreadsheetApp API) and Youtube inter-API developed in July 2017

 #Note